Prince Alfonso of Hohenlohe-Langenburg: Background

 He was born in Madrid as the eldest son of Prince Maximilian Egon zu Hohenlohe-Langenburg (1897–1968) and his wife, María de la Piedad de Yturbe y von Scholtz-Hermensdorff, Marquesa de Belvís de las Navas (1892–1990).
-She was known as Piedita and was the daughter of Manuel Adrián de Yturbe y del Villar (Mexican ambassador to St. Petersburg, Vienna, Paris and Madrid) and María de la Trinidad von Scholtz-Hermensdorff y Caravaca, Marquesa de Belvís de las Navas.
+She was known as Piedita and was the daughter of Don Manuel Adrián de Yturbe y del Villar (Mexican ambassador to St. Petersburg, Vienna, Paris and Madrid) and María de la Trinidad von Scholtz-Hermensdorff y Caravaca, Marquesa de Belvís de las Navas.

-On his father's side, Hohenlohe came from a family which traced its history to the 12th century and whose members were reigning Princes of the Holy Roman Empire in Württemberg until Napoleon I's invasion.
-He descended from a younger, Catholic branch that had inherited property in Bohemia during the 19th century.
-His mother Piedad was Marquesa de Belvís de las Navas and granddaughter of Francisco-María de Yturbe, Mexican Minister of Finance, of Basque origin.
+On his father's side, Alfonso came from an ancient German House of Hohenlohe which traced its history to the 12th century and whose members were reigning Princes of the Holy Roman Empire in Württemberg until Napoleon I's invasion.
+He descended from a younger, Catholic line that had inherited properties in Bohemia during the 19th century.
+His mother Piedad was Marquesa de Belvís de las Navas and a grand-daughter of Don Francisco-María de Yturbe, Mexican Minister of Finance, who was of Basque origin.
 King Alfonso XIII of Spain was his godfather at a christening in the royal palace.

 Alfonso had five siblings – Maria Francesca (known as Pimpinella, his eldest sister, Marquesa de Belvís de las Navas), Christian, Elisabeth, Max Emanuel and Beatrice (known as Teñu).

 The hereditary wealth of the Hohenlohe family was depleted in the 20th century.
-His mother lost estates in the Mexican Revolution, and after the fall of the Third Reich, property in Germany and Czechoslovakia disappeared behind the iron curtain.
+His mother lost estates in the Mexican Revolution, and after the fall of the Third Reich, properties in Germany and Czechoslovakia disappeared behind the Iron Curtain.